2217936322/UE3SDKGenerator/README.md

 ### Features

 - **Accessibility**
-Generated sdk is plug and play, just `#include "SdkHeaders.h"` in your project, initialize globals, and you're ready for modding.
+Generated sdk is plug and play, just `#include "SdkHeaders.h"` in your project, initialize globals, and you're ready to go.

 - **Global offsets**
 Generate an sdk using either offsets or patterns for GObjects and GNames.